BSkyB pays heavy price for Champions League loss

 The deal could be bad news for armchair sports fans who will likely pay a higher price to watch teams like Manchester United and Arsenal, as BT is expected to charge subscribers for Champions League coverage.
 One option would be to set up a premium sports service to carry the matches.

-It is however good news for football clubs which will benefit from the increased prize money passed down by the broadcaster, at a time when they are facing regulatory pressures to curb their losses or risk exclusion from European competition.
+It is however good news for football clubs which are facing regulatory pressure to curb their losses or risk exclusion from European competition.

+English clubs were already enjoying the benefits of the heavyweight battle between BT and BSkyB, having seen the value of domestic rights for the Premier League soar by 70 percent to more than 1 billion pounds per season after BT entered the market.

 "One thing is for sure, unless you are happy to pay the extra for a BT channel on your Sky box, there will either be a wave of customers switching allegiance or thousands of UK football fans looking for a new hobby on Tuesday and Wednesday nights," said analysts at CMC Markets.